 "The fear and dread of you will fall upon all the beasts of the earth and all the birds of the air, upon every creature that moves along the ground, and upon all the fish of the sea; they are given into your hands." -- Genesis 9:2

-But this position of power that's now being mentioned by God; this time around, when it comes to the authority that humanity will now have over the creatures of the earth, will be established through fear.
+However, this position of power God is now mentioning, this time around, when it comes to the authority that humanity will now have over the creatures of the earth, will be established through fear.
 Notice how God makes this clear: "The fear and dread of you will fall upon all the beasts of the earth..."

 "Everything that lives and moves will be food for you.
 Just as I gave you the green plants, I now give you everything." -- Genesis 9:3

-Also notice that it's at this point, we find for the first time, God gives humanity the permission to eat the meat of the animals.
-Notice that before the Great Flood had came, when God had first given Adam the command, keep in mind, the diet of the human race was limited only to the seed-bearing plants of the earth (fruits & herbs and possibly roots) : "I give you every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
+Now, it's at this point that we find God giving humanity permission to eat the meat of the animals for the first time.
+Notice that before the Great Flood, when God had first given Adam the command - keep in mind that the diet of the human race was limited only to the seed-bearing plants of the earth (fruits & herbs and possibly roots) : "I give you every seed-bearing plant on the face of the whole earth and every tree that has fruit with seed in it.
 They will be yours for food." -- Genesis 1:29

-Now when you read this passage, be careful not to run (verse 29) into (verse 30) too quickly.
-For in (verse 30) God starts to give the beast, and the birds of the earth, their own menu of life.
-And if you read it too quickly, you could easily think that the first time around, God had included the beast and the birds for mankind to eat as well, during the recording of that particular account:
+When you read this passage, be careful not to run (verse 29) into (verse 30) too quickly.
+In (verse 30) God starts to give the beast, and the birds of the earth, their own menu of life.
+And if you read it too quickly, you could easily think that the first time around, God had included the beast and the birds for humanity to eat as well, during the recording of that particular account:

 "And to all the beast of the earth and all the birds of the air and all the creatures that move on the ground, everything that has the breath of life in it - I give every green plant for food.
 And it was so." -- Genesis 1:30